pankajkarman/pankajkarman.github.io/pages/projects.md

 - [HyTraj](https://github.com/pankajkarman/AntAir): It is a python library, still under development, for performing receptor modeling using trajectories generated with HYSPLIT model.
 It'll have functions for generating large number of air-parcel trajectories with parallel processing; reducing the trajectories generation time.
 It will also have appropriate tools for clustering trajectories using different clustering techniques.

-- [AntAir](https://github.com/pankajkarman/AntAir): This repository contains the draft paper and scripts for investigation of long-term trend in the sources of tropospheric ozone in Antarctica.
+- [Analysis of airmass transport to Antarctica](https://github.com/pankajkarman/AntAir): This repository contains the draft paper and scripts for investigation of long-term trend in the sources of tropospheric ozone in Antarctica.
 It relies on HyTraj for trajectory generation, receptor modeling and clustering.
 A paper based on this project is in preparation.
 Codes will be made public after publication of the paper.

-- [AntTropOz](https://github.com/pankajkarman/AntTropOz): It contains the draft paper and analysis scripts of the paper **Climate impact of tropospheric ozone trends in Antarctica** which is under review at [ES&T](https://pubs.acs.org/journal/esthag).
+- [Analysis of Antarctic Tropopheric Ozone](https://github.com/pankajkarman/AntTropOz): It contains the draft paper and analysis scripts of the paper **Climate impact of tropospheric ozone trends in Antarctica** which is under review at [ES&T](https://pubs.acs.org/journal/esthag).
 I intend to make it public once the paper is accepted for publication.

 	The scripts include analysis codes for: